Compassionate Love Blog: Displaying compassion for those who struggle with mental illness (c)2016 Nancy Virden, Always the Fight Ministry

 Today, a news report in the Pittsburgh Gazette seems to focus at least partial blame for West Virginia’s horrifying opioid overdose rate on doctors.
 In a recent podcast interview, I was asked if I believed soaring addiction rates are the fault of pharmaceuticals and the medical field.

 My opinion forms around personal experience and limited yet significant observation.
 That is, we tend to run from pain yet many race toward self-destruction.
 Some people break old habits and change while others drown in addiction.
 It is easy to sit in whatever armchair fits in the moment and make assumptions about everyone else.

 No matter how long we go in recovery, we will never be able to return to the addictive substance.
-That is because we are wired for doom if we do.
-The disease, the physical abnormality is not cured because we do not indulge.
 That is why people become 12-step lifers.
 We lean on each other through sponsorship and meetings, establishing an international, cross-cultural family of support.

-In recovery, it is my responsibility to manage the disease.
-It was and remains my choice to go for the fix while heading straight to the morgue, or to go to meetings and call out to God.
+It was and remains my choice to go for the fix while heading straight to the morgue, or to call out to God.
 I set my values in place and decide who I want to be.

-In my humble opinion, that is the how addiction and disease are the same, and why we need to defeat judgement and stigma that prevents people from finding treatment.
+In my humble opinion, that is the how addiction and disease are not the same and yet there are biological factors to consider.
+Addiction’s complexities do not render themselves well to cures and instant saves.
+Judgement and stigma prevent people from finding treatment and hope.